Green-Phys/green-phys.github.io/content/news/user_meeting.md

 title: First User meeting
 linkTitle: First User meeting
 weight: 2
+params:
   date: Oct 2nd, 2024
 ---

-Will take place in the Rackham Earl Lewis Room in the University of Michigan on Wednesday, October 2nd, 2024.
+Will take place in the Rackham Earl Lewis Room at the University of Michigan on Wednesday, October 2nd, 2024.

 <!--more-->